Lucky Lady is an 8 year old Australian Cattle dog x

 Storm is a Swiss Mountain Dog (Palliative)

-Storm came to Freedom when she was 4 months old from pound in Quebec where she was surrendered.
+Storm came to Freedom when she was 4 months old from the pound in Quebec where she was surrendered.
 We were contacted because Storm needed to be rushed to emergency.
 She was having continuous seizures and they thought she had a broken spine or pelvis issues.
 We rushed straight to pick her up to get her to VCA Canada Alta Vista Animal Hospital where she saw a neurologist (Dr Anne Chauvet).
 Storm was admitted to the hospital because no-one was sure that she would make it.
 Not only was something going on neurologically, her back end didn’t work and they realized she had a bad heart.

 She had tests and treatments done: spinal tap- which confirmed she had meningitis, eosinophilis lab work - negative, heart work tests ammonia - negative

 suspect meningitis, eosinophilic mixed pleocystosis - protozoal, tick borne, parasitic, allergic